Jasata/utu-vm-site/api/README.md

 ## HTTP Methods

-    GET     get/query
+    GET     search/fetch
-    POST    create new
+    POST    create
     PUT     NOT USED
-    PATCH   update existing
+    PATCH   update
     DELETE  delete

 NOTE: Some specifications make the distinction between PUT and PATCH to be that PUT *replaces* the specified entity, while PATCH *updates* the existing entity.
-This API has no use for such distinction and PUT method is unused.
+This API has no use for such distinction (nor does that distinction make any sense) and therefore PUT method is unused.

 ## HTTP Responses

 This section discusses HTTP responses in general terms.
-Implementation strives to follow these principles whereever possible.
+Implementation strives to follow these principles when ever possible.
+Most important of the response code usages involved signaling if the requested resource is available at all.
+For resource (endpoint) + method combinations and their logical meaning, following table should be used:

         +-------------+---------+--------+---------+--------+--------+
         | Resource    | POST    | GET    | PUT     | PATCH  | DELETE |